espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

 tutorial), you might want to add it to the [Bangle.js App Loader](http://banglejs.com/apps) so you or others can easily install it.

+**Note:** To keep things simple for everyone, the [BangleApps](https://github.com/espruino/BangleApps) Git repository and all code in it are [MIT Licensed](https://en.wikipedia.org/wiki/MIT_License).
+By contributing an app you're agreeing that the code in it will be MIT Licensed too, and you need to be sure you don't include any copyrighted code data or images that you don't have the right to distribute freely.

 Forking
 -------